garrandall/popular-music-data/tracks/funky-music-sho-nuff-turns-me-on-edwin-starr.md

 (I like the sound of funky music) I like it
 'Cause funky music sho nuff turn me on

-Boom boom boom...
+Boom boom boom
 Like a river turns me
-Boom boom boom...
+Boom boom boom